profsmith89/ctps/_sources/chap05.md

         # REST OF SCRIPT
 ```

 Just as we had to tell `open` some configuration parameters (e.g., are we opening a file for reading or writing?), we have to pass `socket.socket` some configuration parameters so that it creates for us a particular `socket` object.
 We won't dive into the many different types of sockets that are possible.
-It is sufficient for us to know that the parameters in our partial script will create a socket that uses TCP/IPv4, which is a common protocol used for transporting messages around the Internet.[^fn4] Using different parameters to create another kind of socket object is like choosing to use a different messaging app (e.g., Slack versus Message) in our smartphone analogy.
+It is sufficient for us to know that the parameters in our partial script will create a socket that uses TCP/IPv4, which is a common protocol used for transporting messages around the Internet.[^fn6] Using different parameters to create another kind of socket object is like choosing to use a different messaging app (e.g., Slack versus Message) in our smartphone analogy.

 ## Specifying the other party

 So far, we've selected the channel that we will use to communicate, and the next step is to specify to whom we want to communicate.
 A client script does this with a call to `socket.connect`, in which we specify a tuple consisting of a *hostname* (or the IP address corresponding to that hostname) and a *port* on that host.

 It probably makes sense to you that we need to specify the name of the entity to which we want to communicate, but what need are we satisfying by specifying a port?
 Well, networked computers have a number of software ports, and this is like a friend that has multiple phone numbers.
-You can send a text message to this friend on any of their numbers, but you have to pick one.[^fn5]
+You can send a text message to this friend on any of their numbers, but you must pick one.[^fn7]

 In computer networking, some port numbers have well-defined and widely agreed-upon uses.
 For example, HTTP uses port 80 to send and receive messages; HTTPS uses port 443; and the older File Transfer Protocol (FTP) uses ports 20 and 21.
 As another example, there are numerous ways to send email across the network: the Simple Mail Transfer Protocol (SMTP) uses port 25;  the Post Office Protocol 3 (POP3) uses port 110; and the Internet Message Access Protocol (IMAP4) uses port 143.

-In the client script we're building, we're going to use a big number[^fn6] for the port, which will place it far away from the port numbers used by the common services on our machine.
+In the client script we're building, we're going to use a big number[^fn8] for the port, which will place it far away from the port numbers used by the common services on our machine.
 We would rather not disrupt these important services with our messages.

 ```{code-block} python
 ---